 To share TMs between all of the projects in your organization, follow these steps:

-Pre-translation via TM allows you to leverage a minimum of 100% and Perfect matches.
+Pre-translation via TM allows you to leverage a configurable (40% to 100% match ratio) and Perfect matches.

 Read more about Pre-translation.